-The Clean Air Zone, or CAZ, covers all the roads within the A4540 Middleway Ring Road, but not the Middleway itself.
+The Clean Air Zone covers all the roads within the A4540 Middleway Ring Road, but not the Middleway itself.

-Under the proposals, cars, taxis - including Hackney Carriages and Private Hire cars - and LGVs will pay £8 a day.
+Under the proposals, if you do have to pay, cars, taxis - including Hackney Carriages and Private Hire cars - and LGVs will pay £8 a day.

 HGVs, coaches and buses will pay £50 a day.

 It's thought 25% of vehicles currently travelling in and out of the city centre will be affected because their vehicles aren't compliant.